 She is currently living in Seoul, editing English as a Second Language textbooks.
 She is moving to Amsterdam later this year.
 She is an Ambassador for Youth Journalism International.

-A co-founder of Youth Journalism International, Jackie Majerus now serves as the organization’s executive director.
+A co-founder of Youth Journalism International, Jackie Majerus is the organization’s executive director and master teaching editor.
 She works one-on-one with students as well as overseeing the day-to-day operations at YJI.

 Christine Petit is a Connecticut-based photographer who studied at Boston University Center for Digital Imaging Arts.
 She holds a bachelors degree in Media Communications from The College of Charleston, during which she began began her journalism career by co-founding The Daniel Island News in Charleston, South Carolina.